safwanyasin/safwanyasin/README.md

 # Welcome to My GitHub Profile! 🚀

-Hello there! 👋 I'm an ambitious final year computer science student at Sabanci University actively seeking new opportunities in the tech industry.
+Hello there! 👋 I'm an ambitious computer science graduate from Sabanci University actively seeking new opportunities in the tech industry.
 My passion lies in leveraging cutting-edge technologies to build innovative solutions.
 Let me take you on a journey through my skills and experiences.

 ## 🔍 About Me